sachinML/Entrepreneur-Image-Classifier/README.md

 ![plot](./1.png)

 ## Description
+Its an End to End Image classifier Model.
+With the help if this probject we will correctly classify the entreprenur with the help of Machine Learning algorithm like Logistic Regression.

+## Dataset
+I have collected the Dataset with the help of **Web Scrapping** which have collection of 4 diffrent Entrepreneur Images.

+## Implentation
-Its an End to End Image classifier project where I have gone through several steps like preprocessing, datacleaning, feature selection, model building and web application.
+I have gone through several steps like Preprocessing, Data cleaning, Feature Engineering and Model building and the with the help of flask I have builded a web application.

-Data

-I have used different Machine Learning algorithms to find out which will give the best accuracy for image classification and use that algorithm to find out the best results.
+When we will classify the particular Entrepreneur Image like you can see below, it will calculate the probability value and by checking the maximum it will predict the result

 ![plot](./2.png)

-Technologies used-
+## Technologies used

 1. Prgramming Language - Python 3.8
 2. Machine Learning Library - Scikit learn